molnarimi0211/petproject1/README.md

 # PetProject1

-This project is a simple multi-page web application that allows users to upload, view, and describe images.
+This project is a simple multi-page web application.
 It runs entirely on AWS infrastructure and is managed using modern DevOps tools.

 ## Infrastructure